 Injuries Cristiano Ronaldo has Suffered

-To talk about CR7 is to refer inexorably to an athlete who understood the demands of elite soccer and adapted his habits to enhance sustained performance.
+To talk about CR7 is to refer to an athlete who understands the demands of elite soccer and has adapted his habits to enhance sustained performance.
 Despite this, the Funchal-born player has faced physical problems that have hindered his continuity at specific moments.
-Thus, we will detail the worst injuries that Cristiano Ronaldo has suffered.
+Today, we’ll talk about the worst injuries that Cristiano Ronaldo has suffered.

 The worst injuries suffered by Cristiano Ronaldo

 We’ll take a chronological tour of the worst injuries that Cristiano Ronaldo has suffered in his career so far.
-We will emphasize the recovery time, the matches lost and the severity of the physical affectation.
-Let’s get started!
+We’ll take a closer look at the recovery time, the matches lost, and the severity of the physical affectation.